GIVING BACK TO THE COMMUNITY

 Community Emergency Response

 Dr. Sarah founded “Camp Fire Foster Animal Connection” to help place animals affected by the Camp Fire into foster homes while their families worked to rebuild their lives.
 She and The Canine Connection team also served as long-term volunteers in Camp Fire emergency animal shelters, providing care and support to displaced pets.
+One of her own, beloved dogs, Rudy, came out of the Camp FIre.
+He was picked up when running through the flames by a Good Samaritan.

 Beyond disaster response, The Canine Connection has stepped up in times of crisis, offering housing and organizing adoptions for Northwest SPCA dogs displaced by the Oroville Dam Evacuation.
 They also coordinated and delivered daily donations to NVADG shelters during the Camp and Carr Fires.